+Chelation can improve nutrient availability by preventing conversion into insoluble solids in the soil, allowing the plant to uptake the delivered nutrient.
 Synthetic EDTA-based fertilizers allow nutrients to be absorbed by plants; however, the synthetic components are released back into the soil.
 EDTA is a chelating agent that is water-soluble and can easily pick up heavy metals in the soil, thus enabling metals to enter and pollute water bodies.
-Unsustainable EDTA-based fertilizers amplify the modification of the Earth's biogeochemical cycles through mechanisms such as soil degradation, waterway eutrophication, and greenhouse gas emissions.
+Unsustainable EDTAbased fertilizers amplify the modification of the Earth's biogeochemical cycles through mechanisms such as soil degradation, waterway eutrophication, and greenhouse gas emissions.^{39 40 41}

-Current micronutrient fertilizers that are sulphate, oxy-sulphate, and EDTA-based are expensive relative to their benefits, hard to use, ineffective in alkaline soil, and can leach and contaminate agro-ecosystems.
+Current micronutrient fertilizers that are sulphate, oxy-sulphate, and EDTA-based are expensive relative to their benefits, ineffective in alkaline soil, and can leach and contaminate agro-ecosystems.